Zepbound vs. Mounjaro: what is the difference?

 • Abdominal pain

-Additional Zepbound side effects may include injection site reactions (e.g. bruising, rash, or irritation at the injection site), fatigue, allergic reactions (typically rash and itching), belching, hair loss, and acid reflux.
+Additional common Zepbound side effects may include injection site reactions (e.g. bruising, rash, or irritation at the injection site), fatigue, skin reactions (typically rash and itching), belching, flatulence, dizziness, hair loss, and acid reflux.

 While rare, serious side effects can occur with either medication.
 These may include: